Styling Markdown

 for your section heading elements.

-The Font-size
+The font-size

-for each section heading should also be set, it makes sense to do this in via CSS variables to make heading sizes uniform.
+for each section heading should also be set, it makes sense to do this via CSS variables to make heading sizes uniform.
 If you are looking for specific font sizes to use check out CSS variables.

 Images <img>